steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ## Declaring the PR ready to merge

-Storediag output of all stores are attached. for B1, diagnostics through an access point are also attached.
+Storediag output of all stores is attached.
+For B1, diagnostics through an access point are also attached.

 Then we have a set of attestations
 [ ] I have run the S3 ITests against B1;  no failures were observed.
+[ ] I have run the ITests against B2; no failures were observed.
 [ ] I have used distcp to collect the audit logs from B2 -logs spanning the timespan of the tests.
 [ ] I have run the ITests against B3; no failures were observed.
-[ ] I have run the ITests against B4; no failures were observed [ ] If available, I have run the ITests against B3; no failures were observed [ ] I have compared the logs of the before and after runs; no differences were observed. (maybe we should provide a log4j format which logs at info and doesn't include time and thread IDs?)
+[ ] I have run the ITests against B4; no failures were observed.
+[ ] If available, I have run the ITests against B5; no failures were observed.
+[ ] I have compared the logs of the before and after runs; no differences were observed. (maybe we should provide a log4j format which logs at info and doesn't include time and thread IDs?)
 [ ] I have run the CLI tests against all buckets, no failures or changes in logs were observed [ ] I have added one or more new CLI tests to run; they are included in this PR. (forces submitter to think of new tests rather than set as "complete")